 Acknowledgements: Acknowledge only persons who have made substantive contributions to the study.
 Authors are responsible for obtaining written permission from everyone acknowledged by name because readers may infer their endorsement of the data and conclusions.
 Sources of financial support may be acknowledged.

-Research in Brief/Short Reports: These should include the aims and objectives of the work reported, methods used, findings, and the implications for the practise, management or education of the older adult and further research.
+Research in Brief and Short Case Reports: These should include the aims and objectives of the work reported, methods used, findings, and the implications for the practise, management or education of the older adult and further research.
 Research in brief submissions should be no more than 1000 words in length, with a clear and concise title and no more than five subheadings.
 These may take the format of a mini paper.
 A maximum of 10 references may be included but these must be clearly related to the work reported.
-A limited number of figures and tables can be included but they must be essential to the understanding of the research.
+A limited number of figures and tables can be included but they must be essential to the understanding of the research or the clinical case.

 Case Reports: These should include the report with relevant background and investigations, diagnosis, treatment, procedures and results.
 Discussion of interesting points and relevance to the introductory references.
 Concluding comment about significance of the case.
 Case Reports should have no more than 1500 words, Abstract of 75 words or less, one table or two illustrations or diagrams, and five references.

-References should be numbered consecutively in the order in which they appear in the text, and should be kept to a pertinent minimum.
-Only references which are cited in the text may be included.
-References should include the beginning and ending page numbers.
-Identify references in the text, tables, and figure legends by Arabic numerals in parentheses.
-References cited only in the tables or figure legends should be numbered in accordance with a sequence established by the first notation of that figure or table in the text.
-Use the style of the examples below, which is based on Index Medicus.
+References should be numbered consecutively in the text according to the Vancouver reference style, in the order in which they appear in the text, and should be kept to a minimum.
+Only references cited in the Text, Tables and Figures may be included.
+References should include the first and last page numbers.
+Identify references in the Text as square bracketed Arabic numerals separated by commas, e.g. [1, 5, 8], or as the first and last reference only in a continuous sequence, e.g. [1-5].
+The bracketed numerals appear before a comma or full stop.
+References to Tables and Figure within the Text are made also with Arabic numerals, e.g. (Table 1; Fig. 1).
+For abbreviations of journal names, consult http://www.ncbi.nlm.nih.gov/nlmcatalog/journals.
 Manuscripts accepted but not published may be cited in the reference list by placing 'in press'' after the abbreviated title of the journal - all such references should be submitted to the Editor for approval.
 References must be verified by the author(s) against the original documents.